 - Not making eye contact

-- Making eye contact with other women
+- Making inappropriate eye contact with other people

 - Watching the football on the TV screen in the pub